RickHPotter/finance.rb/README.md

 - Subtasks:
   - ⌛ Refine seeds to include all models.
   - ⌛ Fix possible bugs found at this stage.
-  - ⌛ Review current specs and refactor if possible.
+  - ✅ Review current specs and refactor if possible.
 - Extra:
+  - ✅ Switched from sprockets to Prophaft.
+  - ✅ Added and tidied up rubocop and erb_lint, and added CI.
-  - ✅ Created a new Spec file for the Exchanges flow.
+  - ✅ Created a new request spec that tests the Exchange flow.
+  - ✅ Refactored the Exchange flow to nested-form using rails-nested-form stimulus.
   - ⌛ Made possible to change FK of CardTransaction (should create/use another money_transaction).
   - ⌛ Made possible to change FK of Investment (should create/use another money_transaction).